a11599/pmi/README.md

 ## What is protected mode?

-Protected mode was the native operating mode of 80286 and newer processors (these days it's considered a legacy mode, with 64-bit long mode being the native mode).
+Protected mode was the native operating mode of 80286 and newer processors (these days it's considered a legacy mode, with 64-bit long mode being the native mode and Intel even considering removing these modes).
 It can be used to restrict applications accessing or writing memory areas it shouldn't.
 It also has mechanisms to recover from application faults so it won't bring down the entire operating system.
-These are extremely useful features for modern multitasking operating systems, but largely useless for single-user, single-application systems like the ones written for DOS.
+These are extremely useful features for modern multitasking operating systems, but largely useless for single-user, single-application systems like DOS.

 Protected mode does have segments, but with a very different concept.
 Instead of pointing to an actual memory address, segment registers contain indexes (called selectors) to special tables called descriptors, which define the start address (base) and size (limit) of the segment to which the register points to.
-They also have several control flags to enable read/write, code execution, and so on, to implement protection.
+They also have several control flags to enable read/write, code execution, and so on, to achieve memory protection.

 The true funkiness however started with the 80386, which was the first 32-bit processor of the x86 series.
 It has 32-bit registers and a 32-bit data bus, thus supporting up to 4 GB of memory.
 But the most important part is that the 80386's 32-bit protected mode can access the entire 4 GB address space without dealing with segments!

 ## What is a flat memory model?

 I think you can see where we are heading to.
 Yes, it is possible to set the base and size (limit) of these selectors so that each segment starts at address 0 and ends at 4 GB, thus you can access any memory by referencing its absolute address.
 When all common segment registers (CS, DS, ES and SS) are set up like that, you don't ever need to worry about segments when accessing memory, no matter what register you use as a base or index.
 Want to display a 320x200 256-color VGA image?
 No problem, just set ESI to point to the image in memory, EDI to `0xa0000` (address of the VGA frame buffer), ECX to `16000` and do a `REP MOVSD`.
-The image may be anywhere in memory.
+The source image may be anywhere in memory.

 Unfortunately, you can't really get the full potential within the realms of a traditional DOS .EXE file.
 Those were designed with real mode (traditional segmented memory access) in mind. .EXE files can have a self-contained protected mode host and can enter 32-bit protected mode and they can also setup flat memory data segments, but you cannot use them directly to access your program's code or data directly. .EXE files don't have relocation info for offsets within segments.
 That's why all flat model hosts/DOS extenders use some other executable format such as the OS/2 linear executable ("LE" or "LX") or the Windows portable executable ("PE").
-My choice for PMI was 32-bit PE, which is a widespread format that is easy to write code for.
+My choice for PMI was 32-bit PE, which is a widespread format that is easy to write code for and has good compiler/linker support.
 PE was designed to run in the flat memory model from the ground up.
 PE files are compiled to run at a specific fixed address in memory, by default at 0x400000, or 4 MB.
 If PMI can allocate enough memory at this address (probably, if the machine has at least 8 GB RAM), the executable can be loaded very quickly.
 If the address is not available, the PE format includes all necessary relocations to alter the executable image's memory references so they will point to the correct memory address.
 This takes a little bit of time though (applications with lots of data access can have very large relocation tables).
 But PMI was written for assembly programs where you should use registers for as many operations as possible anyways.

 ## What about that paging stuff?

 Paging was another new feature of the 80386.
-It's basically a way to translate memory from linear addresses (the addresses your program uses) to physical addresses (actual addresses of memory and other devices).
+It's basically a way to translate memory from linear addresses (the addresses your program uses) to physical addresses (actual addresses of memory and memory-mapped devices).
 Paging is extremely useful for real operating systems and can be used to map any physical memory at any linear address.
 For example, if the PE executable was compiled to run at address 0x400000, the OS can set up paging to have memory mapped at this address to prevent relocation.
+Paging is also very useful to prevent memory fragmentation in multitasking environments.

 There are two problems with paging:

 - It's slow.
 Not by much, but still slower, than actual direct physical memory access, especially on old 80386 and 80486s.
-PMI was written for performance and absolutely targets these old platforms so it will not use paging when possible.
+PMI was written for performance and absolutely targets these old platforms so it tries to avoid paging when possible.

 - ISA DMA.
 The PC's ISA DMA controllers were never updated to support the address translation of the CPU.
 These pesky devices were difficult enough to program already, but now it's further complicated by the fact that they still need to be programmed with physical memory addresses while your application can see totally different ones.
 There are several techniques to mitigate the side effects of paging, but to play audio, you need a nice contiguous physical memory area for ISA sound cards.